enonic/old-xp-doc/doc/reference/libraries/portal/api/getSiteConfig.rst

 This function returns the site configuration for this app in the parent site of the content corresponding to the current execution context.
 It is meant to be called from a page, layout or part controller.

-.. js:function:: getSiteConfig(params)
+.. js:function:: getSiteConfig()

-  :param object params: Input parameters.
-  :returns: the site configuration as JSON.
+  :returns: the site configuration for current application as JSON.

 **Example:**